Topology-based Representative Datasets to Reduce Neural Network Training Resources: The Perceptron Case

-\section{The perceptron case}
+\section{The Perceptron Case}

 One of the simplest neural network architecture is the perceptron.
-Our goal in this section is to prove that training a perceptron with a representative dataset is equivalent, in terms of accuracy, to training it with the original dataset.
-Specifically, we provide results using {\it stochastic gradient descent} and the {\it gradient descent} algorithms.
-Notice that in the case of the stochastic gradient descent, the number of updates needed to reach convergence usually increases with the size of data (see \cite[Section 5.9]{Goodfellow-et-al-2016}).
-We will restrict our interest to a binary classification problem.
-Therefore, our input is a dataset ${\cal D} = \{(x,c_x): x\in X\subset \mathbb{R}^n$ and $c_x\in [\![0,1]\!]\}$.
+Our goal in this section is to formally prove that training a perceptron with a representative dataset is equivalent, in terms of accuracy, to training it with the original dataset.
+Specifically, we provide results using {\it gradient descent} algorithms.
+Notice that in the case of the stochastic gradient descent algorithm, the number of updates needed to reach convergence usually increases with the size of data (see \cite[Section 5.9]{Goodfellow-et-al-2016}).